chilledvc/govm/README.md

 These will allow for the required binaries to be called when `go` is invoked, and also add any binary modules fetched with `go get` to the `PATH`.

+In order for these changes to take effect, please ensure that your profile file (`.zprofile`, `.bash_profile`, etc) executes the `.5c6einit` file.

-Once the `setup.sh` script has run, restart your terminal for the updates to `PATH` to take effect.
+Once the `setup.sh` script has run, and the changes to your shell profile have been made, restart your terminal for the updates to `PATH` to take effect.

 ## Usage
 govm expects one of 4 commands, [`install`](#install), [`remove`](#remove),